 Projection

 Projection may be easily confused with Mirroring because with Projection, an individual sees their own traits in another, but the proper term can be remembered because the individual who is projecting “blanks out” others like a blank movie screen, and “projects” their own image, seeing what they are projecting instead of what is really there.
-WIth Mirroring, an individual is like a mirror themselves, as opposed to Projecting, when the individual is like a movie projector.
+With Mirroring, an individual is like a mirror themselves, as opposed to Projecting, when the individual is like a movie projector.